NewmanJustice/RepoUpdater/README.md

 ## Getting Started
 1. Clone or download this repository to your local machine.
-2. Create or edit the `repos.json` file with your repository details (see below).
+2. Create one or more JSON config files with your repository details and place them in the `Repos` folder (see below for format).
 3. Run the updater with:
    ```sh
    node update-repos.js
    ```
+   The app will prompt you to select which config file to use from the `Repos` folder each time it runs.

 ## Usage
-1. Create a JSON config file with your repositories, e.g.:
+1. Create a JSON config file with your repositories and save it in the `Repos` folder, e.g.:
    ```json
    [
      {